An exploration in embedded Linux

 No cross-compilation

 Build ARM and RISC-V on a Mac, on real hardware, or in cloud CI.
-QEMU user-mode emulation transparently runs foreign-arch containers — same binary, native pipeline, no toolchain ceremony.
+QEMU user-mode emulation transparently runs foreign-arch containers — same tool, native pipeline, no extra toolchain setup.

 02 / Languages